Los Angeles County

 On Aug.
 2, 1942, a teenager named Jose Diaz was found murdered near the Sleepy Lagoon reservoir in southeast Los Angeles.
 The reservoir was frequented by Chicanos (Mexican Americans) who were excluded from public pools.
 As a result of apparent prejudice and press hysteria, police arrested 600 Latinos in connection with the murders.
 Twenty-two Latinos (mostly Chicanos) were indicted for the murders and tried before an all white jury.
 The defendants were not allowed to sit near or speak with their attorneys during trial.

 Daniel Kamacho was convicted of the murder of Deputy Sheriff Fred T. Guiol.
-Guiol had attended a movie with a friend, Miss Pearl Rattenbury, and had driven her to her home at 1117 Elden Ave.
+Guiol attended a movie with a friend, Miss Pearl Rattenbury, and drove her to her home at 1117 Elden Ave.
 Before Rattenbury could step out of the car, a young man armed with a gun wrenched open the car door and demanded the occupants hand over their money.
-When Guiol reached for his gun, the young man shot Guiol dead and then ran off.
+When Guiol reached for his gun, the man shot Guiol dead and ran off.

 Read More by Clicking Here